-Home » MUNDUK WATERFALLS HIKE – Trekking to the 4 epic Munduk waterfalls
+Home » MUNDUK WATERFALLS HIKE – Guide to 4 epic Munduk waterfalls

-MUNDUK WATERFALLS HIKE – Trekking to the 4 epic Munduk waterfalls
+MUNDUK WATERFALLS HIKE – Guide to 4 epic Munduk waterfalls

 The Munduk waterfalls are a collection of four beautiful waterfalls tucked away in the jungle of Munduk.
 During the Munduk waterfalls trek you can see all four waterfalls but there are different options to do the trek.
 All of the Munduk waterfalls are beautiful and definitely belong to the most impressive Bali waterfalls to explore.
 So if you’re in Munduk village and you like some hiking, then check out this amazing trek!
 The total time for the waterfall hike will be about 3 hours but it’s not too strenuous.
 So bring your hiking shoes, grab your camera, fill your water bottle and head out for this fun waterfall adventure in North Bali.
 Hiking to the Munduk waterfalls is absolutely one of the best things to do in Munduk!

 If you want to explore Munduk without the hassle of driving yourself and navigating around, then it is highly recommended to book a tour.
 Because of Bali’s popularity it is highly recommended to book your tours in advance as it is likely that tours sell out.
 So don’t wait with booking until you get to Bali.
 Choose your favorite tours here and secure your booking!
 All of these tours include air conditioned transport with hotel pick up and drop off, certified guides and sometimes also lunch and the entrance fees.
 You can reserve now and pay later, with cancellation up to 24 hours in advance to receive a full refund.